AckerlyXu/heima/articles/backup/backup-azure-dpm-introduction.md

 - The typical errors encountered and how to deal with them
 - Supported scenarios

+> [!NOTE]
-> [AZURE.NOTE] Azure has two deployment models for creating and working with resources: [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+> Azure has two deployment models for creating and working with resources: [Resource Manager and classic](../azure-resource-manager/resource-manager-deployment-model.md).
 This article provides the information and procedures for restoring VMs deployed using the Resource Manager model.

 System Center DPM backs up file and application data.
 Data backed up to DPM can be stored on tape, on disk, or backed up to Azure with Azure Backup.
 DPM interacts with Azure Backup as follows: